‘This Is Us’ New Season 3 Promo Shows Jack And Rebecca’s First Kiss

 “Randall ends up staying closer to home and doesn’t go to Howard.
 I’m curious to see the repercussions of all of that,” This Is Us star Mandy Moore told People.

-In the present day, Kate and Toby’s journey to start a family could hit some more roadbumps.
+In the present day, Kate and Toby’s journey to start a family could hit some more road bumps.
 Kevin will be there to support his sister Kate, teases Justin Hartley, “because it doesn’t look like Toby is doing very well.”

 You can see the new This Is Us promo below.

-This Is Us returns for season 3 with the episode “Ave Maria” on Tuesday, Sept.
+This Is Us returns for Season 3 with the episode “Ave Maria” on Tuesday, Sept.
 25 at 9 p.m.
 ET on NBC.